Welcome to My Own Backyard

 The colorful Chinese Buddhist Thean Hou Temple is located on the top of the hill with amazing views of Kuala Lumpur city.
-It was completed in 1989 and cost RM 7 million to built.
+It was completed in 1989 and cost RM 7 million to build.

 The temple was built to honor Thean Hou, the Temple of the Goddess of Heaven.
-The large statue of Thean Hou is located in the 3rd floor of the main temple together with the goddess of water (Shuiwei Shengniang) on the left side and goddess of Mercy (Kuan Yin) on the right side.
+The large statue of Thean Hou is located on the 3rd floor of the main temple together with the goddess of water (Shuiwei Shengniang) on the left side and the goddess of Mercy (Kuan Yin) on the right side.
 There are also some smaller Buddha statues.